pradnyanandana/pradnyanandana/README.md

 Here's what I'm good at:

-Languages: PHP, JavaScript, Python
+- **Languages**: PHP, JavaScript, Python
-Web Development: Making strong and flexible web apps
+- **Web Development**: Making strong and flexible web apps
-Innovation: Staying up-to-date with the coolest tech trends Problem Solving: I'm your go-to guy for tackling tricky problems with clever solutions Project Delivery: I make sure projects are top-notch and delivered on time
+- **Innovation**: Staying up-to-date with the coolest tech trends
+- **Problem Solving**: I'm your go-to guy for tackling tricky problems with clever solutions
+- **Project Delivery**: I make sure projects are top-notch and delivered on time

 ## 📞 Get in Touch